saifali123/terraform/terraform.md

 * To provide some inputs on terminals after `terraform apply`, use variables as specified in [main.tf](./youtube/main.tf).
 The default variable file is [variable file](./youtube/terraform.tfvars)

-* If we need to provide only input or type the string character manually on the terminal for the variable, then use `type = string` in the variable block, which is shown is this file [main.tf](./youtube/main.tf)
+* If we need to provide only input or type the string character manually on the terminal for the variable, then use `type = string` in the variable block, which is shown is this file [main.tf](./youtube/main.tf) 1st Way

 * If we need to specify the list of variables in the variables file which is also shown in the [variable file](./youtube/terraform.tfvars).
 Also check the [main.tf](./youtube/main.tf) how we have used the list variables for the subnets cidr.
+2nd Way

+* If we need to use both strings and list at the same type for same variable see 3rd Way in both [variable file](./youtube/terraform.tfvars) [main.tf](./youtube/main.tf)

 * To provide variables while executing `terraform apply`, use `terraform apply -var "subnet-cidr=10.0.1.0/24"`